This post sponsored by Nike, all content and opinions expressed here are my own.

-One of the reasons I loved this shoe was it hit that middle ground of feeling extremely soft when landing, while still having structure to support the foot.
-Turns out this is due to some super cool new technology.
+One of the reasons I loved this shoe was it hit that middle ground of feeling soft when landing, while still having structure to support the foot.
+Turns out this is due specifically to their React Foam.

 - 13% more energy return with every foot fall than the Nike Lunarlon foam

 - 11% softer than the Nike LunarEpic